 Price: VND 40,000 – VND 110,000

-Bep Hue is a cozy restaurant specializing in Central Region's cuisine.
+Bep Hue is a cozy restaurant specializing in the Central Region’s cuisine.
 Some must-try dishes here include Hen Xao, Bun Bo Hue, Mi Quang, and Banh Beo.
 If you are used to the strong smell of shrimp paste, you can also give Bun Mam Nem a try.

 Lau Mam Ba Du – Southern Cuisine